-On September 29, 2002, Gertrude Dowd Murphy (1903-2002) passes away at the age of 99.
+On September 29, 2002, Gertrude Dowd Murphy (1903-2002) dies at the age of 99.
 She was the last resident of Lester, a small community located along the upper Green River, near Stampede Pass.

 Gertrude Dowd was born in St. Paul, Minnesota, on June 29, 1903, and moved to King County with her family as a young girl.
 After earning a teaching certificate at Holy Names Academy in the 1920s, Dowd moved to the town of Nagrom, in Southeast King County, and taught in a two-room schoolhouse.
 She taught the first five grades, and had up to seven students, all from three families.